srinjoydhar19/jsclock/README.md

 # jsclock
-a basic clock using js
+a basic clock using js that takes input and returns the actual time output